tberthelot-repositories/PKbSuite/src/demonotes/Markdown Cheatsheet.md

 ## Tables

-Tables aren't part of the core Markdown spec, but the QOwnNotes preview supports them.
+Tables aren't part of the core Markdown spec, but the PKbSuite preview supports them.

 ```markdown
 Colons can be used to align columns.